[Skip to Content]

 MASTER OF SCIENCE IN BIOSTATISTICS

-Furthermore, expected job growth for statisticians is an astonishing 31% over the next 10 years (bls.gov).
+According to the Bureau of Labor Statistics, employment for statisticians is expected to grow 30 percent from 2022 to 2032, much faster than the average for all occupations (bls.gov).
+In addition, the annual median wage was $104,110 in May of 2023.
 Our master’s in biostatistics opens the door to this booming industry and prepares you to provide statistical insights for the healthcare industry—the third largest employer of statisticians.

 Graduates of UofL’s online Master’s in Biostatistics program are prepared to pursue careers in organizations including but not limited to: